k-jingyang/rpi-humidity-temperature/README.md

 ## Architecture - Maybe?
 Sensor - `sensor.py` that retrieves humidity and temperature readings from the sensor and sends it over the wire using gRPC to the Collector.
-Collector - Receives readings from the Sensor and writes them into a Parquet file
-Ingester - Reads the values from the Parquet file and ingest it into a TSDB (InfluxDB?) and will trim the file after ingesting the values
+Collector - Receives readings from the Sensor and writes them into multiple Parquet files Ingester - Reads the values from the Parquet files and ingest it into a TSDB (InfluxDB?) and will trim the file after ingesting the values

 Uses Nomad to orchestrate Collector and Ingester